ppy/osu-wiki/wiki/Tournaments/MALE/en.md

 ## Organisation

-The Most Amazing Lan Ever is run by various osu! community members at UCR.
+The Most Amazing LAN Ever is run by various osu! community members at UCR.

 | Position | Member(s) |
 | :-- | :-- |